 Answer the following questions about the media companies in your hometown.

 Watch the Frontline documentary “The Way the Music Died” (2004), available on reserve at Quinn Library.
-You can stream the documentary with a HTML5-compliant web browser while connected to an on-campus network.

-Answer the questions in the Assignments section of Blackboard about this documentary.
+Answer the following questions about this documentary.

 Using the media conglomerate I assigned you, write a 500-word summary of the conglomerate and its holdings.
 What major operations do they own in each of the various media industries?
 What products have you consumed from these various operations?
 Is there any philosophy behind their media operations (for example, why does Viacom own both MTV and Nickelodeon?)?